Three ways to invest in Thrivent funds

 How it’s calculated

-• If you have multiple Traditional IRAs, the RMD must be calculated for each one, but the distribution can be taken from any one or more of the IRAs.
+• If you have multiple Traditional, SEP or Simple IRAs, the RMD must be calculated for each account, but the distribution can be taken from one or more of the IRAs.

 Options & strategies